TheCarsonWest/TheCarsonWest.github.io/test/content/Potential Energy.md

 For an ideal spring with spring constant  $ k $  that is stretched or compressed by a displacement  $ x $  from its equilibrium position, the elastic potential energy is:
  $  U_s = \frac{1}{2}kx^2  $
 Where:
-*    $ k $  = spring constant (N/m), a measure of the spring's stiffness ([Spring Forces](./../spring-forces/))
+*    $ k $  = spring constant (N/m), a measure of the spring's stiffness ([[Spring Forces]])
 *    $ x $  = displacement from the spring's equilibrium position (m)

 ## 4. Conservative Forces and Potential Energy

-Potential energy is only defined for [Conservative Forces](./../conservative-forces/).
+Potential energy is only defined for [[Conservative Forces]].
 A force is conservative if the work it does on an object moving between two points is independent of the path taken.
-Alternatively, a conservative force does zero net [Work](./../work/) on an object moving along any closed path.
+Alternatively, a conservative force does zero net [[Work]] on an object moving along any closed path.
 *   **Examples of Conservative Forces:** Gravitational force, spring force.
 *   **Examples of Non-Conservative Forces:** Friction, air resistance.
 Work done by non-conservative forces results in a change in the total mechanical energy of a system.